Azure/ResourceModules/docs/wiki/Getting started - Setup environment.md

 At this stage you can execute your first pipeline, that is, the dependency pipeline.

-As the modules we test oftentimes have dependencies to other services, we created a pipeline to deploys several standard services like Virtual Networks and Key Vaults (alongside dummy secrets) for the modules to use.
+Since the modules we tested often depend on other services, we created a pipeline that provides the modules with various persisting standard services such as virtual networks and key vaults (along with dummy secrets).
 This _dependency_ pipeline should be prepared and executed before you start running any module pipelines.

+It has to components to it to function:
+- The dependency pipeline itself that orchestrates deployments
+- The parameter files used by the dependency pipeline, stored in path `utilities\pipelines\dependencies`

-> **Note:** If you want to rename any services there make sure to update any references to this name in the module parameter files.
+> **Note:** If you want to rename any dependency resources, make sure to update any references to their name in the module parameter files too.
 You can find further details about this pipeline [here](./Getting%20started%20-%20Dependency%20pipeline).

 # 5. Update module parameter files

 Once the required dependencies are deployed, there is one more step left to get as many module pipelines running as possible.

-Essentially, several modules reference values who's references are will be different for every first deployment of a resource.
+Several module parameters reference resources with unique values.
 For example, if a module references a Key Vault key, its version identifier will only be available once the dependency pipeline executed once.

 For this reason, make sure to update the references in the following modules once the dependency pipeline concluded: